syncore/a2sapi/README.md

 # Usage
-:book: For interactive documentation and more detail, see the a2sapi Swagger UI documentation: *here* (TODO)
+:book: For interactive documentation and more detail, see the a2sapi Swagger UI documentation in use [on one of my pages that uses this API](http://reflex.syncore.org/apidoc/) or you can use the included a2sapi-swagger files with Swagger UI/Editor.

 The API ships with three endpoints:
 - /servers